FawzyBashandy/MatrixCalculator/README.md

 ## Getting Started

-To use the matrix calculator, you will need to compile the program using a C++ compiler such as `g++`.
-The program consists of three files: `matrixcalculator.h`, `matrixcalculator.cpp`, and `main.cpp`.
+To use the matrix calculator, you will need to run the batch file "Run_Program.bat" that will compile and run the code

-To compile the program, navigate to the directory containing the files and run the following command:

-g++ matrixcalculator.cpp main.cpp -o matrixcalculator

-This will compile the program and create an executable file called `matrixcalculator`.
-You can then run the program by typing `./matrixcalculator` in the terminal.

 ## Usage